Hill Farm Historical Society

 Eileen McCormack, Vice President-History

-Sara Maud Lydiatt-Vanier
+Sara Maud Lydiatt-Varnier

 Mary Nussbaum